-If you have ever been curious about what a Playdance class at Joanne Langione Dance Center is like, look no further!
+If you have ever been curious about what our preschool dance program Playdance class is like, look no further!

 Let’s take a peek inside a typical Playdance class and talk about all of the things you can expect when choosing to enroll your little one into the world of dance at JLDC.

 It’s never too early to introduce the art of dance into your child’s life.
 Which is why JLDC’s award-winning PLAYDANCE® curriculum, was designed to support physical, social, and cognitive development, to help children grow and learn through their natural love for music and movement.

 Taught by instructors who specialize in early childhood development, Playdance has been building confidence, inspiring a sense of adventure and encouraging self-expression for children ages 6 months to 3.5 years old for over 47 years!

 “An early start in dance and movement provides important intervention for physical, emotional and cognitive development in babies and toddlers allowing them a head start in gaining self-awareness and self-esteem,” – Joanne Langione, Founding Director of JLDC

 Each Playdance class starts with a “tea party” that welcomes children into class with an open prompt for play and exploration.

 Carefully selected toys of all different varieties are laid out on a blanket, giving students the ability to explore the space freely and begin to interact with their other classmates in a calming and stress-free environment.

 Joined by their caregivers, children use this time at the beginning part of class to become accustomed to the dance studio, with the comfort of their grown up close by.